 Frederick Griffith's Work

-In the early 1940s, [ref 2 para 1] Avery and his colleagues Colin McLeod and Maclyn McCarty first replicated Griffith's achievement in transferring capsule-forming ability from a dead capsulated strain to a live non-capsulated strain.
+In the early 1940s, [ref 2 para 1] Avery and his colleagues Colin McLeod and Maclyn McCarty first replicated Griffith's achievement in transferring the capsule-forming ability from a dead capsulated strain to a live non-capsulated strain.
 Then they purified the substance that was driving the transformation.
-Through smaller and smaller dilutions, they found that only 0.01 micrograms were enough to transform their live cells into capsulated cells.
+Through smaller and smaller dilutions, they found that only 0.01 micrograms was sufficient to transform their live cells into capsulated cells.